vestrel00/contacts-android/howto/howto-update-contacts.md

 ## Custom data support

 The `Update` API supports custom data.
 For more info, read [How do I use update APIs to update custom data?](/howto/howto-update-custom-data.md)

+## Modifiable Contact fields

+As per documentation in `android.provider.ContactsContract.Contacts`,

+> Only certain columns of Contact are modifiable: STARRED, CUSTOM_RINGTONE, SEND_TO_VOICEMAIL.
+> Changing any of these columns on the Contact also changes them on all constituent raw contacts.